 We offer dozens of scholarships for students studying in a range of fields.
 Search our scholarship collection to see if there’s a scholarship you’re eligible for.

 If you're a high-achieving student, you may be eligible for a merit scholarship.
 We offer an unlimited number of merit scholarships that cover 25% of your course fee, as long as you maintain a minimum grade point average while you study.

 You don't need to apply separately for these scholarships.
 If you're eligible, we'll offer you a scholarship along with your offer for a place in your chosen course.

-Our merit scholarships include the Creative Industries International Scholarship, the Triple Crown Scholarship for business students, an the International Merit Scholarship for students in science, IT, engineering, mathematics and urban development.
+Our merit scholarships include the Creative Industries International Scholarship, the Faculty of Education International Merit Scholarship, the Triple Crown Scholarship for business students, and the International Merit Scholarship for students in science, IT, engineering, mathematics and urban development.